jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

            tag: 8e15d329f1e9

    .. note::
-      Always use a specific tag, never use ``latest``.
+      Always use an explicit tag.
+Avoid using ``latest``.

       Using ``latest`` might cause a several minute delay, confusion, or failures for users when a new version of the image is released.

-2. Apply the change by following the directions listed in `apply the change <#applying-configuration-changes>`_.
+2. Apply the changes by following the directions listed in `apply the changes`_.
 These directions will **pre-pull** the image to all the nodes in your cluster.
 This process may take several minutes to complete.

 Build a custom image with ``repo2docker``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~